 Our vets utilize electromagnetic radiation in combination with other technologies for diagnostic imaging.
 This helps us acquire very detailed images of your pet's internal structures.

-At Animal Health Services, our team has access to advanced tools that help us accurately diagnose your pet's medical condition.
+At Animal Health Services of Cave Creek, our team has access to advanced tools that help us accurately diagnose your pet's medical condition.
 We are able to provide you with a range of comprehensive services, such as digital radiology, ultrasound, and cold lasers.

 With our diagnostic imaging abilities, we can efficiently obtain accurate diagnostic information regarding the condition of your pet and offer you immediate treatment options.

-Our veterinary pharmacy in Cave Creek contains a vast variety of prescription medications and diets giving us easy access to the medications your cat, dog bird, or small mammal may require during their time with us.
+Our veterinary pharmacy in Cave Creek contains a vast variety of prescription medications and diets giving us easy access to the medications your cat or dog may require during their time with us.

 We are proud to offer you advanced diagnostic testing with our in-house veterinary diagnostics lab.
 This helps us provide you with an accurate diagnosis for your pet's medical condition.

 With a radiograph (digital X-ray), we are able to examine the internal systems of your pet to uncover information that can't be found from the outside.

 Radiography is safe, painless, and non-invasive.
 It only utilizes very small doses of radiation.
 Because the level of radiation exposure needed to execute radiography is so low, pregnant females and very young pets can have this procedure completed.

 We can use radiographs to examine bones and organs and diagnose conditions such as broken bones, chronic arthritis, bladder stones, spinal cord diseases, and some tumors.